 -2 light sweaters (light blue knit pullover hoodie, gray cardigan)

--4 pants (dark blue skinnies, gray skinnies, black ankle zip ponte leggings, black Athleta Metro Slouch)
+-4 pants (dark blue skinnies, gray skinnies, black ankle zip ponte leggings, black Athleta Metro pants)

 -1 skirt (black/white stripe midi), 1 black dress

--2 shoes (black puma flats, gray/turquoise Saucony Jazz – in retrospect, I should have swapped out the laces for gray or white; I now prefer my Saucony Bullets)
+-2 shoes (black TOMS Avalon are my fave to pair with a black dress, skirt or jeans; I brought gray/turquoise Saucony Jazz – in retrospect, I should have swapped out the laces for gray or white and I now prefer my Saucony Bullets anyway)

 -2 necklaces (ivory Kendra Scott Rayne pendant, short mint statement necklace) and gray wrap bracelet